pumaworkshop/puma-workshop/puma/apps/android/google_chrome/README.md

 ### Navigating the UI

-You can go to a new web, add a bookmark and enter incognito mode:
+You can go to a new web page, add a bookmark and enter incognito mode:

 ```python
 phone.go_to("google.com")